 The Gerald Charles brand

-Also in the eighties the genius of watchmaking Genta, after having ceded to former Ceo of the brand Gerald Genta, found a new brand, Gerald Charles, dedicating himself to commissioned projects for private clients, including the Sultan of Brunei.
+Also in the eighties the genius of watchmaking Genta, after having ceded to Bulgari the brand Gerald Genta, found a new brand, Gerald Charles, dedicating himself to commissioned projects for private clients, including the Sultan of Brunei.
 (Under: Gerald Charles Carrée Chrono Tourbillon Maestro e Carrée Tourbillon Maestro)

 With the "new" brand, however, monsieur Genta it did not have the same universal fame obtained thanks to the creations made for other brands.
 Nonetheless, the “gentleman of yesteryear” has nevertheless gone down in history as one of the pillars of modern watchmaking.

 Gerald genta has left behind a trail of design that includes some of the most iconic timepieces in history.
 The ones we have listed are just some of the designs from Genta.